Sucker Punch Productions: Infamous and acquisition by Sony

-The success of the Sly Cooper franchise elevated Sucker Punch's stature as a development studio, although they wanted to work on something new in order to stay relevant.
+The success of the Sly Cooper franchise elevated Sucker Punch's stature as a development studio, although it wanted to work on something new in order to stay relevant.
 The studio pitched four projects to Sony, including a project named Nasty Little Things in which the player character would summon little creatures from their tattoos and go on adventures with them, and a project named Uncharted, in which the player character must survive on an island filled with dinosaurs.
 Sony ultimately greenlighted True Hero, in which the player must make different decisions as a superhero.
 True Hero, which would ultimately become Infamous.
 It was initially pitched as a superhero game with gameplay that resembled Animal Crossing, though this idea was scrapped six months later, and the game pivoted to become a superhero origin story inspired by comic books such as Batman: No Man's Land and DMZ.
 Infamous was also the studio's first open-world game, with development lasting three years by a team of 60 people.
 It received generally positive reviews and sold nearly 2 million copies as in 2010.